cucumber/docs/content/gherkin.md

 A step typically starts with `Given`, `When`, or `Then`.

 If there are multiple `Given` or `When` steps underneath each other, you can use `And` or `But`.
+The five keywords are all equivalent to one another and completely interchangeable.
 Cucumber does not differentiate between the keywords; this means that a step definition will match regardless of the keyword used.
 However, we strongly recommend that you do!
 These words have been carefully selected for their purpose, and you should know what the purpose is to get into the BDD mindset.

 ### Given